Funderburk, Daniels spark Wolfpack win in Bryce’s absence

 BIG PICTURE

 N.C.
 State: The Wolfpack aren’t as formidable without Bryce, of course, but they proved they have enough depth and versatility to survive in his absence.
 N.C.
-State missed several open 3-point tries, but its work on the offensive glass (outscoring Appalachian State 22-10 on second-chance points) was the difference in the game.
+State missed several open 3-point tries, but its work on the offensive glass (22-10 advantage on second-chance points) was the difference in the game.

 UP NEXT